-Description.
-Required for creating a connection pool.
+Description Required for connection Required for creating a connection pool .
 Must be in a LocationMatch container if not using a connection pool.

-Specifies the hostname or IP address on which the application server is running.

-This directive is ignored if a connection pool is already defined (using the WSIConnPool directive) for the same LocationMatch directive container.
+Specifies the Specifies the hostname or IP address on which the application server is running.
+This directive the same Lo we is ignored if a connection pool is already defined (using the WSIConnPool directive) for ocationMatch directive container.
+Default localhost Example WSIHost alaska.novell.com

-Default localhost

-Example WSIHost alaska.novell.com